shellygr/ECFStaticChecker/README.md

 #### Tweaking parameters
 Parameters that can be tweaked in the `ecf` script are:
 - `-t` - timeout per SMT query.
-Default is 600 seconds.
+Default is 600 (seconds).
 - `ecfMaxTimePerCallnodeMinutes` - timeout per callnode (see Section 5 for definition of callnode).
-Default is 30 minutes.
+Default is 30 (minutes).
 - `ecfMaxTimePerMultiCallnodeCheckMinutes` - timeout for the multi-callnode phase (see Section 5 in the paper).
-Default is 30 minutes.
+Default is 30 (minutes).